2023 Request for Proposals

 • Citations

-2. Project Budget – submit in MS Excel; template available for download
+2. Project Budget – submit in MS Excel; download template

 3. Optional Attachments – letters of support, etc.

-The deadline for pre-proposals is March 1, 2023 at 11:59 PM.
-Submit all documents to [email protected].
-Please contact MAISRC Associate Director, Cori Mattke, with questions about research priorities and the proposal process, or discuss research ideas – [email protected] or 612-624-7785.
+The deadline for pre-proposals was March 1, 2024 at 11:59 PM, and the application window is now closed.
+Please contact MAISRC with questions about research priorities, opportunities for collaboration or coordination, MAISRC lab and outreach resources, the proposal process, or to discuss research ideas.

 Research Priorities

 Proposals for research on the following topics will be considered for funding.
-Like AIS problems in general, these problems are complex.
-To be effectively addressed, many of these topics will benefit from innovative research approaches, research scope spanning fundamental and applied, and/or multidisciplinary expertise.
-The topics are not listed in priority order.
-If not specifically addressed below, the species studied must be included on the MAISRC 2022 species priority list.
+The topics are not listed in priority order; however, MAISRC has particular interest in initiating and supporting long-term research to develop innovative and environmentally safe control technologies to suppress populations of priority AIS.
+If not specifically addressed below, the species studied must be included on the MAISRC 2024 species priority list.
 Research not focused on addressing one of the following priorities will not be considered for funding.

 A: Early detection and preventing the establishment of priority species